 phone: (716) 839-8515

-Graduates of the Daemen College Social Work program will demonstrate that they:
+Graduates of the Daemen University Bachelor of Arts in Social Work Program will demonstrate that they are able to:

 - Engage diversity and difference in practice;

-- Engage, assess, intervene, and evaluate interventions with individuals, families, groups, organizations, and communities.
+- Evaluate practice with individuals, families, groups, organizations, and communities.

 First-year students are admitted to the Social Work program on a conditional basis.
 In the second semester of the sophomore year, students must complete the Upper Division application and participate in an interview in order to be fully accepted into the Social Work program.